pulumi/docs/quickstart/kubernetes/tutorial-guestbook.md

 ---
-title: "Create a Guestbook with Redis and PHP"
+title: "Tutorial: Guestbook App with Redis and Nginx"
+redirect_from: /quickstart/kubernetes-guestbook.html
 ---

 In this tutorial, we'll build and deploy